gheenie/proj-etl-scrumptious-squad/README.md

 <br />

 6. In your GitHub repo's secrets, make two new secrets.
 This is to enable CI/CD via GitHub Actions
-    1. Name the first AWS_ACCESS_KEY, and in its contents copy-paste your AWS access key.
+    1. Name the first `AWS_ACCESS_KEY`, and in its contents copy-paste your AWS access key.
-    2. Name the second AWS_SECRET_KEY, and in its contents copy-paste your AWS secret key.
+    2. Name the second `AWS_SECRET_KEY`, and in its contents copy-paste your AWS secret key.

 <br />